LCPQ/qcmath/README.md

 NotebookEvaluate[path<>"/src/Main/Main.nb"]
 ```

-The first line set the working directory as the notebook directory.
-This is to avoid changing directories while evaluating other notebooks.
-The second line defines the variable path as the current directory, i.e., the working one.
-The third line defines the path to your Python installation.
-The last line evaluates the main notebook and notes that we use the path variable to find the right directory.
+To streamline the execution of other notebooks and prevent the need for directory changes, the first line of code sets the working directory as the directory containing the notebook.
+This ensures a seamless evaluation process.
+Following that, the second line establishes the variable `path` as the current directory, which corresponds to the working directory.
+The third line designates the path to your Python installation, allowing for appropriate configuration.
+Lastly, the main notebook is evaluated, with the inclusion of the `path` variable to locate the correct directory.
+This approach ensures smooth execution and seamless integration of the required files.

-Once this first step is done, we can run a qcmath calculation as follows
+Once this first step is done, one can run a qcmath calculation as follows
 ```ruby
 qcmath[molecule_name,basis_set,methods]
 ```
 The call to the qcmath module is done with the qcmath word.
 Then, one has to specify three arguments.
-These arguments are **strings** or a list of strings, the first one is the name of the molecule that we want to study and it is defined as a string.
+These arguments are strings or a list of strings, the first one is the name of the molecule that we want to study and it is defined as a string.
 The second one is the basis set which is also a string.
 The last one is a list of methods that one wants to use and it is defined with a list of strings.
 To simplify the explanations, let us see the example of the $\text{H}_2$ molecule in the 6-31G basis set using the restricted Hartree-Fock method:
 ```ruby
 qcmath["H2","6-31g",{"RHF"}]
 ```
-The molecular geometry is specified in a .xyz file in the mol directory while the basis set file is in the basis directory.
+The molecular geometry is specified in a .xyz file in the `mol` directory while the basis set file is in the `basis` directory.
 Other options can be specified like the charge and the spin multiplicity.
 If they are not stated then by default, the charge is zero and the molecule is in a singlet state.
 Options regarding methods can also be specified but we present them in the next section.
 Note that most of the presented methods have spin and spatial orbital implementations, this can be chosen with the keyword `spinorbital` and the default value is `False` (spatial orbitals by default).
 All options are listed in the `main/default_options.nb` notebook in the form of a dictionary.

 # User guide
 The qcmath software is still in development, so many of the features presented in the following are not available yet but constitute the first roadmap.
 This User guide introduces some theoretical background and displays the functionalities of these methods.